 The purpose of Foreign and Commonwealth Office (FCO) travel advice is to provide information and advice to help British nationals make their own informed decisions about foreign travel.
 How the FCO assesses the risks of terrorism, civil unrest and natural disasters to advise against travel to countries or regions.

-Each year UK residents make around 55 million trips abroad.
-Most trips are trouble-free.
+Each year British people make around 50 million trips abroad.
+Almost all of these trips are trouble-free.
 But every year the Foreign and Commonwealth Office (FCO) help tens of thousands of British nationals who have got into difficulty overseas.
 In many cases, these difficulties could have been avoided.

 Our travel advice can help make sure you have a trouble-free time while you’re abroad.
-Read it alongside a good guide book and online resources like social media, message forums and blogs.
+Read it alongside a good guide book and other resources like social media, online message forums and blogs.

-We review our travel advice monthly and update it if we are aware of an incident that might significantly affect Britons travelling or living in the area.
-Our Travel Advice may be updated several times a day in a developing crisis.
+We keep our travel advice under constant review and will update it as quickly as possible if we’re aware of an incident that might significantly affect Britons travelling or living in the area.
+Our travel advice may be updated several times a day in a developing crisis.